Chidiebere00/html5-boilerplate/README.md

 rather than merging in a large change at the end of a development cycle.
 The goal is to build healthier software by developing and testing in smaller increments.
 This is where Travis CI comes in.

+**CHANGELOG.MD:**
+All notable changes to this project are documented in this file,such as bug fixes, new features, etc.